March 15th, 2023

 Fully Inclusive Programme

-- 2-week in-person TEFL course in Chiang Mai
+- 120 hour on-site TEFL course in Chiang Mai

 - Arrival orientation